 Adaptive learning transforms education by using data analytics and Artificial Intelligence.
 This innovative approach assesses each student's performance, tailoring a personalized learning experience.
 Such systems dynamically adjust content, difficulty levels, and learning paths in real-time, ensuring mastery of specific skills.

 To achieve this, adaptive learning technologies rely on continuous data collection and analysis.
-They evaluate student strengths and weaknesses, enabling the creation of custom learning experiences.
+They evaluate student strengths and weaknesses, enabling the creation of custom hands-on tasks.
 Instructional design plays a crucial role, ensuring that the learning process is both equitable and supportive of diverse needs.

 Effective adaptive learning environments engage students by allowing them to progress at their own pace.
 This approach promotes equitable learning outcomes and supports individual learning paths.
 However, implementing these systems requires investment in research and development.
 Transforming existing courses into adaptive formats presents a significant challenge.